 In FY 2011, the MPO contracted with engineering/planning firms to complete four feasibility type studies for a variety of intersections or short corridors across the planning area.
 These studies proved successful in finding solutions to local transportation problems that were not readily evident prior to some careful engineering examination.
-Two additional studies were conducted in FY 2012, and four hot spot analyses are in progress for FY 2013.
-The MPO plans to conduct additional studies of a similar nature in two to four locations during FY 2014.
+Two additional studies were conducted in FY 2012, and four hot spot analyses were completed in FY 2013.
+The FY 14 UPWP outlines funding for up to four hot spot analyses as well.
+The MPO plans to conduct additional studies of a similar nature in two to four locations during FY 2015.

-Hot Spot FY 2014 Total Cost PL funds STP funds Other Match Studies MPO 120,000 \$0 96,000 \$0 24,000
+Hot Spot FY 2015 Total Cost PL funds STP funds Other Match Studies MPO 120,000 \$0 96,000 \$0 24,000

-Northeast Area Study
+Southeast Area Study

-The MPO successfully completed a comprehensive multi-modal study of the southwestern portion of the planning area in 2012.
-In an effort to achieve this success elsewhere in the planning area, a Northeast Area Study began in FY 2013.
-This study will cover all or parts of the municipalities of Wake Forest, Rolesville, Knightdale, Wendell, Zebulon, Youngsville, Franklinton and Bunn, as well as the surrounding areas of Franklin and Wake Counties.
+The MPO successfully completed a comprehensive multi-modal study of the southwestern portion of the planning area in 2012, and anticipates successful completion of a similar study of the northeastern portion of the planning area during FFY 2014.
+The recommendations from that study will carry forward to inform the MTP.
+In an effort to achieve this success elsewhere in the planning area, a Southeast Area Study is scheduled to begin in mid-FFY 2015.

+This study will cover all or parts of the municipalities of Clayton, Archer Lodge and Garner, as well as the surrounding areas of Johnston and Wake Counties.
 The study will examine land use and socioeconomic forecasts in the area, and develop a long-range and interim list of multi-modal transportation improvement priorities for the subarea described.
+Robust public engagement will be conducted as part of the study.

-The Northeast Area Study will span two fiscal years - FY 2013 and FY 2014 with a total estimated cost of \$625,000.
-This cost will be divided with \$300,000 in FY 2013 and \$325,000 in FY 2014.
+The Southeast Area Study will span two fiscal years (FY 2015 and FY 2016) with a total estimated cost of \$625,000.
+This cost will be divided with \$300,000 in FY 2015 and \$325,000 in FY 2016.